Spurs keep playoff hopes alive with 123-105 win over Rockets - WHIZ News

 San Antonio has won three straight and five out of seven since arriving in the Florida bubble.

-The Spurs will need help to be one of the teams playing this weekend for the final spot in the Western Conference, but made sure they couldn’t be eliminated Tuesday with their win.
+The Spurs will need help to be one of the teams playing this weekend for the final spot in the West, but made sure they couldn’t be eliminated Tuesday with their win.

 Russell Westbrook had 20 points and seven turnovers in his first game back in the lineup for Houston after missing two games with a bruised right quadriceps.
 Jeff Green had 17 points.
 Ben McLemore added 16.